chakra-ui/panda/website/pages/docs/overview/faq.md

 ---

-### Why is the recipes functionality not working?
+### Why are my recipes not working?
 The classes are generated but the css is not, even when I build the app and check the generated css file.

 Check that each recipe "key" matches the "name" in the recipe.
 This ensures that the correct CSS is generated for the classes.

----

-### What's the difference between using `export const preset = defineConfig()` as in `preset-panda` and `export const preset = definePreset()` as in `preset-base` and in the `panda-monorepo` example?

-The `definePreset` will only show you the config keys that will be merged, the rest will be ignored.
-This allows you to control what parts of your configuration are being used.
+If you use recipes from a library package, check that your app's `panda.config` is also importing those recipes directly or using a preset.

 ---